Afzaal0701/BMI-Calculator/README.md

 # BMI-Calculator
-This is my first Python project repository
+This is my Python and c++ project repository